erionpc/FileSplitter/README.md

 `dotnet FileSplitterMerger.dll <arguments: see examples above for the arguments>`
 <br><br>
 ### Publish for Windows
-The beauty of .NET 5 is it's multi-platform, so you can run this app on Linux by publishing it as follows:<br>
 `dotnet publish -c release -r win-x64 --self-contained --output <destination folder>`
 <br><br>
 ## Implementation notes